The 10 Best Free Photo Editing Software – 2021

 The + : Drag and drop composition features, stock image access, numerous creative templates

-The - : Most editing tools are paid, displays ads, collage and design categories require subscription
+The - : Limited free editing tools, displays ads, most templates require premium subscription

 11. Bonus: Wix Photo Studio

-A few months ago, Wix revamped its media editor with an in-house developed solution that redefines how users showcase their content.
+Wix’s media editor provides an in-house developed solution that redefines how users showcase their content.
 Wix Photo Studio allows you to perform small adjustments to your images straight on your website.
-This saves you the time to select a free photo editor, upload the image, make the edits, export the image, upload it to your site, and do it all over again for every image you want to share.
+This saves you the time it takes to select a free photo editor, upload the image, make the edits, export the image, upload it to your site, and do it all over again for every image you want to share.
 In short, that’s quite a lot of time.

 Furthermore, Wix Photo Studio uses face detection to power a cutout feature that will enable you to easily change the background of any portrait.
 You can use it on team pages, to enhance your about page picture, to touch up the product photography that will be displayed on your eCommerce site, or even as a nice addition to your list of family portrait ideas.